LedgerHQ/ledger-live/docs/canonical-ways-to-investigate-bugs.md

 Problems can appear at the beginning of the Send flow, typically when inputting the transaction data in the send form.

-We have in live-common a "TransactionStatus" concept which virtually everything is good to broadcast the transaction.
+We have in live-common a "TransactionStatus" concept which virtually checks everything is good to broadcast the transaction.
 The error is likely to be contained in that.

 An easy way to try that is to use `ledger-live getTransactionStatus`.
 The parameters it takes correspond to the Send form fields.
 Each family can add more field parameter (see the `families/*/cli-transaction.js` definition or `ledger-live help`)